 At this point, parents/carers will be informed of the decision and the School will continue to work in partnership with them, listening to their views and those of the pupil, and involving them proactively in planning and decision making.
-This will take the form of a termly 'Assess- Plan-Do-Review Cycle.'
+This will take the form of a graduated response with termly 'Assess- Plan-Do-Review Cycle.'